 EDUC: LANGUAGE & LITERACY (READ)

-READ 320 - TEACHING READING IN ELEMENTARY SCHOOL
+READ 320 - METHODS OF TEACHING READING IN K-8 EDUCATION

 Approaches to teaching beginning- and primary-level reading and expanded approaches at all levels including middle school; language arts/reading interrelatedness.
 Balanced literacy and literature-based instruction; assessment strategies, materials, and organization of differentiated programs of reading instruction.

 READ 324 - INTRODUCTORY SEMINAR IN SPOKEN WORD EDUCATION

 Provides an introduction to poetry writing skills and explores methods of effective poetry integration into classroom and co-curricular activities and overview of and its practical applications in the classroom.

 READ 325 - SEMINAR IN SPOKEN WORD EDUCATION II

 This course is the third in a sequence of seminars that advance poetry writing competencies to the level of professional writing and publication.
 Students will learn program planning and develop the leadership skills necessary to successfully implement Spoken Word programs in a school setting.